wyfo/apischema/docs/index.md

 No known alternative achieves all of this.

 !!! note
-    If you wonder about difference with *pydantic* library, see the [dedicated section](pydantic_difference.md).
+    If you wonder what the difference is with *pydantic* library, see the [dedicated section](pydantic_difference.md).

 !!! note
-    Actually, *Apischema* is even adaptable enough to enable support of competitor libraries in a few dozens of line of code (see [conversions section](conversions.md) and [pydantic support example](examples/pydantic_compatibility.md))
+    Actually, *Apischema* is even adaptable enough to enable support of competitor libraries in a few dozens of line of code ([pydantic support example](examples/pydantic_compatibility.md) using [conversions feature](conversions.md))

 ## Example